The Day After (The Americans): Critical reviews

 Mike Hale of The New York Times wrote, "The best scene in Wednesday night's episode of The Americans on FX was a moving evocation of late-stage Cold War insecurity, as both Americans and Soviets soberly contemplated the reality of an all-out nuclear exchange.
 But even more powerful was its depiction of the real golden age of television — when more than 100 million people would sit down at the same time on a Sunday night to watch a really scary and depressing TV movie."
 Genevieve Koski of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "Philip and Paige aren't the only Jenningses feeling the effects of The Day After.
 Elizabeth is visibly moved by the TV movie, though it's a little tougher to parse the nuances of her reaction."

-Ben Travers of IndieWire gave the episode a "B+" grade and wrote, "In addition to giving a frightening glimpse of the realities of Cold War America via the TV movie The Day After, 'The Day After' shifted emotional focus from Phillip to Elizabeth, as she faced the harsh reality of her chosen profession."
+Ben Travers of IndieWire gave the episode a "B+" grade and wrote, "In addition to giving a frightening glimpse of the realities of Cold War America via the TV movie The Day After, 'The Day After' shifted emotional focus from Philip to Elizabeth, as she faced the harsh reality of her chosen profession."
 Matt Brennan of Slant Magazine wrote, "For a series in which the 'evil empire,' the Strategic Defense Initiative, The Today Show, and David Copperfield come to the characters via vacuum tubes and radio waves, 'The Day After' is also, fittingly enough, a tribute to the power of television: the foremost medium through which we enjoy, or endure, the experience of being alone together."